-Table 1 shows the vehicle tire production results for 2012.
-Overall, the results indicate a decline of approximately 4% from the number produced in 2011 and also a decline of approximately 5% in the amount of rubber that was used for tire production.
-This means that, while the tire industry has largely recovered from the downturn due to the global financial crisis in the autumn of 2008, it has still not returned to the levels prior to that date.
+Table 1 shows the vehicle tire production results for 2013.
+Overall, the results indicate a decline of approximately 2% from the number of tires produced in 2012 and a decline of the same amount in the amount of rubber used for tire production.
+This means that, while the tire industry has largely recovered from the downturn due to the global financial crisis, it has still not returned to per-crisis levels.

-Table 2 shows the tire sales results for 2012.
-These results indicate that the number of tires sold in Japan for new vehicles increased by approximately 14% compared to 2011, while the number sold for commercial use in Japan decreased by 1% and sales of tires intended for export also declined by 20%.
-The total number of tires that were sold (i.e., the total demand), which includes both tires for Japan and tires for export, decreased by 4%.
+Table 2 shows the tire sales results for 2013.
+These results indicate that the number of tires sold in Japan for new vehicles fell by approximately 3% compared to 2012, while the number sold for commercial use in Japan increased by 4% and sales of tires intended for export declined by 4%.
+The total number of tires that were sold (i.e., the total demand), which includes both tires for Japan and tires for export, decreased by 1%.

-3 Trends in Consumption of Main Raw Materials for Tires and Production Energy
+3 Trends in Consumption of Main Raw Materials for Tires

-Table 3 shows the trends in the consumption of the main raw materials for tires in 2012.
-Similar to the amount of rubber, these amounts declined in comparison to 2011 and have not returned to the levels of 2008.
+Table 3 shows the trends in the consumption of the main raw materials for tires in 2013.
+In terms of tire cords, the amount of raw material consumption decreased by 1% compared to 2012.
+Nylon consumption fell heavily by 17%.
+Similar to the amount of rubber, these amounts declined in comparison to 2012 and have yet to return to pre-financial crisis levels.